MichaelWarmbier/Markdown-Collection/Markdown/Logical Problem-Solving.md

 ## Note Taking Reference

-&ensp;Short-hand representations of logical concepts designed to resemble pseudo-code and make the translation from concept to implementation easier.
-This chart is intended to be a loose guide for the sake of understanding how to write good notes, not a catch-all reference associate with a standard practice.
+&ensp;Short-hand representations of logical concepts designed to resemble pseudocode and make the translation from concept to implementation easier.
+This chart is intended to be a loose guide for the sake of understanding how to write good notes, not a catch-all reference associated with a standard practice.

-Concept | Linguistic Description
+Concept | Note Form
 --------|-----------------------
 Weak-Type Variables | VAR: identifier
 Strong-Type Variables | VAR: identifier<br>TYPE: type